The Apple Watch is a really good fitness tracker and companion for an iPhone, but is it a good travel watch?

 The short answer: it depends on what you want it to do and what you have when you travel.
 It can be really good, but having internet connectivity is key.

-The Apple Watch 2 is an extremely capable watch and fitness tracker.
+I have an Apple Watch 2, but at this point, you’d be better off getting the newer Series 3 or Series 4.
+The Apple Watch is an extremely capable watch and fitness tracker.
 It can provide timely information to you, much of which is very useful while traveling.

 I have a Space Grey Aluminum Body 42mm Apple Watch Series 2 with a Black Woven Nylon Band.
 Apple offers several other color and band choices.
 I chose the Apple Watch over other travel and fitness watches (check out the article here) and it has done quite well.